|Model||[•] AON M2+ (CE)||[•] AON M2+ (R-NZ)||[•] AON M2+||[•] AON-M2 2020||[•] AON-M2|

 The steps that follow gives instructions on how to rename the machine:

 _), and dashes (

-You will see the Machine URL on the Network tab update to reflect the url.
-You may visit the machine control interface from a computer connected to the same network.
+The Machine URL is shown on the Network tab update to reflect the URL.
+The machine control interface may now be controlled from a computer connected to the same network.

-Mobius provides a simple client based authorization scheme to require clients (i.e., browsers on a workstation) to be explicitly authorized access.
-When you visit your machine’s control page for the first time, you will be prompted to input a client name.
-This should be the name of either the user or workstation attempting to connect.
-Once this request has been submitted, you must navigate to the Settings -> Clients tab on the machine touchscreen and tap on the Authorize button next to the appropriate client name.
+On initial start-up of the control page of the machine, user is prompted to input a Client Name.
+As common practice, this should be the name of either the user or workstation which will attempt to connect.
+Once request has been submitted, go to Settings > Clients and select the Authorize button next to the correct client name.

-While the client authorization scheme used is cryptographically secure, it does not replace physical and network security for your machine.
-If you are working in a large enterprise with many employees who should not have access to the machine, it is advisable to use a dedicated network or subnet, and install the machine in a secure location.
+While the client authorization scheme used is cryptographically secure, it does not replace physical and network security for the machine.
+In a large enterprise with employees who should not have access to the machine, AON3D recommends the use of a dedicated network or subnet, and install the machine in a secure location.

 To authorize a workstation, on the same LAN, access the machine UI, do the steps that follow: